willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 comments: true
 ---

+[Staticman](https://staticman.net) is a small web service that handles the POST requests from your forms, runs various forms of validation and manipulation and pushes the result to your repository as data files.

 Configure and deploy an instance of [Staticman](https://staticman.net) at [Heroku](https://heroku.com).

 * Jekyll site hosted at GitHub using Staticman v2